chavarera/PythonScript/Basic/VariableAndDataTypes.md

 #This will return string
 ```

-### Find out memory location Id where variable are saved
+### Find out memory location Id where the variable is saved
 use python default method **Id()**

 ```python